jgyy/fcc-scrape/placeholder.md

 ---
-id: 5ddb965c65d27e1512d44dc0
+id: 5ddb965c65d27e1512d44dc1
-title: Part 41
+title: Part 42
 challengeType: 0
-dashedName: part-41
+dashedName: part-42
 ---

 # --description--

-Create a text node and assign it to a variable named `recommendedText`.
+We want the `recommendedText` to say "XX Calories Recommended" where "XX" is the `maxCalories` variable that was previously created.

+Update text of `recommendedText` to use the `maxCalories` variable in a template literal along with the text "Calories Recommended".

-This is similar to how your created the `resultText` element previously.
+This is similar to template literal syntax previously used to create `resultText`.

 # --hints--